 Each volume in the series has a distinctive cover design on both front and back along with a hubbed spine, satin ribbon page marker, smyth sewn pages and elegant gilded page edges.
-The books come with a certificate of authenticity and a 4 page background and introduction to the book.
-They also feature endpapers with a pattern designed especially for this series and a color frontispiece by a contemporary fantasy artist.
+The books came with a 4 page A5 brochure that included some background and introduction to the book, and signed editions were provided with a certificate of authenticity.
+The books in this series also feature endpapers with a flying unicorn pattern designed especially for this series, and a color frontispiece by a contemporary fantasy artist.

 The series originally included signed editions of several volumes, with one signed book being sent out for every eight regular books purchased.

 When the series was discontinued, some of the remaining signed copies were sold off at a much higher price, swapping in moire fabric endsheets instead of the series endpapers.
 Others were bundled or expanded into larger sets, such as the Tolkien classics set.

 It was an excellent selection of classic fantasy books.
 The video above shows each book in the series and associated illustration, while the complete collector’s guide below includes a short plot summary, along with links to the EP books on Abes, as well as some contemporary editions of the novels on Amazon and Book Depository in case you’re just interested in finding a copy to read.

 Easton Press Masterpieces of Fantasy - complete list

 The Malacia Tapestry by Brian Aldiss